ljkrajewski/analyzing_llms/README.md

 # ai-analysis
-Braindump about analysing AI models for vulnerabilities/usefulness/etc.
+Braindump about analyzing AI models for vulnerabilities/usefulness/etc.